wakandamohan1/wakandamohan1/README.md

-💡 What I Do:
+# 💡 What I Do:

-✅ Develop interactive dashboards & visualizations using Power BI, Excel, and Tableau\
+✅ Develop interactive dashboards & visualizations using Power BI, Excel, and Tableau.

 ✅ Craft efficient SQL queries for insightful data analysis